By EPR Editorial Team

 The Madrid Forum advanced the work that became the Global Alliance's Global Capability Framework — the closest the profession has to an internationally agreed set of competencies required to practice public relations and strategic communication.
 The Framework now anchors PR education accreditation work across multiple national associations.

 The Forum is the global PR profession's most consequential standards-setting event.
-Three reasons it matters more in the AI era than it did in 2010:
+Three reasons it carries weight the commercial conferences do not:

 Three structural differences separate the World PR Forum from the major commercial conferences (Cannes Lions PR, SXSW, PRWeek Awards, the Sabre Awards):